We ship in 1 business day. Shipped with USPS First Class Mail.

 Weeding and Pruning: Weeds are easy to pull or cut when they are 3-4 inches tall.
-Try not to let weeds or grasses grow large because they will compete with green onions for nutrients.
+Try not to let weeds or grasses grow large because they will compete with onions for nutrients.
 If hoeing to remove weeds, be careful not to cut too deeply as cutting the feeder rooters may slow the plant's growth.
 It is better to pull by hand when possible.

 Diseases: Diseases may be problem on onions.
 Brown leaf tips or brown spots on the middle and lower parts of leaves may be caused by plant diseases.
 Sulfur has fungicidal properties than can help control many diseases.
 Neem oil and other fungicides are available for use.
 Please always follow cautions, warnings, and directions.